LIFE GOES ON: AN INTRODUCTION

 The census records that Alice was born at Dry Drayton, Cambridgeshire.
 The transcript for the entry is here.

 Winifred's father Thomas Reynolds was twenty-two years old at the time of the 1901 census.
-His birth year is shown as 1879.
 He was living at home with his parents at High Street, Dry Drayton, Cambridgeshire.
 The street still exists today.
 Thomas is shown as an agricultural labourer.
 He was single.
 Significantly, Alice Anable was also from Dry Drayton.

 Thomas's parents are shown as Robert Reynolds, a stockman on a farm, aged 59, and Mary Ann Reynolds, aged 58.
 They had one other child living at home at the time of the 1901 census, Robert G Reynolds, an agricultural labourer, aged 19.
 Also living with them was their grandson Ernest Joseph Elzey, aged 3, born in North Bow in London.